 These wall blocks serve a couple of purposes.

 One is to provide a solid place to attach your hinges.
 The other is to directly take the weight of the table top when it is in the up position.

 I cut two pieces of 2x4 about eight inches long.
-These were fastened to the wall studs with four 3-inch construction screws (these are what I used), with the tops exactly flush with the line indicating the bottom of the table top.
+These were fastened to the wall studs with four 3-inch construction screws, with the tops exactly flush with the line indicating the bottom of the table top.